-The case in which banks are liquidity-constrained is quite similar and less empirically relevant - banks have tended to hold excess liquidity even in countries with negative rates.
+banks have tended to hold excess liquidity even in countries with negative rates.
 We therefore postpone discussion of this regime to Online Appendix B.1.

-D. Existence of the reversal rate
+3.4 Existence of the reversal rate

-The discussion above suggests that when banks are constrained, an interest rate cut can trigger a reversal in bank lending if the deterioration of banks' interest income outweighs the effect of capital gains, $dN_t(i)/di < 0$.
+The discussion above suggests that when banks are constrained, an interest rate cut can trigger a reversal in bank lending if the deterioration of banks' interest income outweighs the effect of capital gains, $\frac{dN_t(i)}{di} < 0$ .
 Figure 1 illustrates that under these conditions, we can expect that a reversal rate will exist: interest rate cuts eventually depress banks' net worth enough to constrain their lending.
 Until banks become constrained, rate cuts stimulate lending.
 Past that point, further cuts reduce net worth and credit supply.
 The following proposition provides a characterization of the reversal rate in line with this logic.

-PROPOSITION 1 (Characterization): Suppose i is the highest interest rate satisfying the following two properties:
+Proposition 1 (Characterization).
+Suppose i is the highest interest rate satisfying the following two properties:

-- 1) The net worth constraint binds (or both constraints bind) at t for all $i' \leq i$; - 2) Time-t net worth is increasing in the interest rate, $\frac{dN_t(i)}{di} > 0$, for all i' < i.
+- 1. Either the net worth constraint or the liquidity constraint binds at t for all $i' \leq i$ ; - 2.
+Time-t net worth is increasing in the interest rate, $\frac{dN_t(i)}{di} > 0$ , for all i' < i.

-Then i is the time-t reversal rate i_t^{RR} .
+Then i is the time-t reversal rate $i_t^{RR}$ .